Topological Obstructions to Dynamical Convexity: Introduction

 It was proved in \cite{hofer1999characterization}, that if a contact 3-manifold admits a dynamically convex contact form, then the contact structure is tight and the second fundamental group of the manifold vanishes, thereby constraining its topology.
 Recently, \cite{kwon2024dynamically} proved that if a contact manifold is dynamically convex, and simply connected, then it is contactomorphic to the standard sphere, provided the manifold admits a flexible Weinstein filling.
 This gives a characterisation of standard contact spheres.

 A very natural question is, \emph{which contact manifolds can be equipped with a dynamically convex contact form and what are the topological obstructions to do so?}

 We prove that a large class of examples cannot admit such contact forms.
-Most notably, unit cotangent bundles of simply connected manifolds cannot admit dynamically convex contact forms. \begin{thm}[Theorem\ref{contradiction}] The unit cotangent bundle $ST^*M$ of a simply connected closed manifold $M$ cannot be dynamically convex. \end{thm}
+Most notably, simply connected unit cotangent bundles of manifolds cannot admit dynamically convex contact forms. \begin{thm}[Theorem\ref{change}] The unit cotangent bundle $ST^*M$ of a closed manifold $M$ cannot be dynamically convex if it is simply connected . \end{thm}

 Dynamical convexity is a condition defined only on contractible Reeb orbits.
 In \cite{mclean2016reeb}, Mclean showed that the Reeb dynamics on a the link of a singularity of an affine variety is related to an algebro-geometric invariant of the singularity called the minimal discrepancy.
-Using Mclean's results, a conjecture in birational geometry concerning this invariant naturally leads to a stronger version of dynamical convexity which we call {\bf strong dynamical convexity }(Definition \ref{sdc}).
+Using Mclean's results, a conjecture in birational geometry concerning this invariant naturally leads to a stronger version of dynamical convexity which we call {\bf strong dynamical convexity }(Definition \ref{sdcdef}).
 Motivated by these results we want to also study the topology of strongly dynamically convex contact manifolds.

 We recall some definitions and results from \cite{mclean2016reeb}.
 Given an irreducible affine variety $V$ of complex dimension $n$ in $\mathbb{C}^N$ with an isolated singularity at $0$ (including the case where $V$ is smooth), the intersection of $V$ with a sphere $S^{2N-1}(\epsilon)$ centered at $0$ for small enough $\epsilon$, is a $2n-1$ differentiable manifold $L=V\cap S^{2N-1}(\epsilon)$. $L$ naturally inherits a contact structure $\xi_L=TL\cap i(TL)$.